Local Study Manager

 - Collaborates with local Medical Affairs team.

-- Bachelors degree in related discipline, preferably in life science, or equivalent qualification
+- Bachelor of Science degree in related discipline, preferably in medical, biological, or health related sciences

 - Good knowledge of international guidelines ICH-GCP as well as relevant local regulations.

 - Proven ability to lead and motivate cross-functional teams to deliver clinical trials according to or ahead of time plan, budget and with required quality.

 - Excellent verbal and written communication skills.

 - Excellent ability to prioritize and handle multiple tasks.

 - Excellent attention to details.

 - Excellent knowledge of spoken and written English.

 - Good negotiation skills.